jremington/UWB-Indoor-Localization_Arduino/README.md

 ## Indoor localization using ESP32_UWB (DW1000) tags and anchors

 UPDATE 9/14/2024:
-1. New version of Trojer DW1000 library uploaded by Davide Pizzolato, with errors for > 5 tags+anchors corrected, but not fully tested by me.
+1. New version of Thomas Trojer's DW1000 library uploaded by Davide Pizzolato, with errors correct for > 5 tags+anchors, but not fully tested by me.
 2. New algorithm for N>4 anchors uploaded, currently working for simulations, now generalizing for ESP32-DW1000 implementation.

 WARNING 7/10/2023: There appears to be a problem with Thomas Trojer's DW1000 library that limits the number of anchors to four.